High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods: Numerical Evaluation

-Figure~\ref{fig:toa_performance_comparison} illustrates the \ac{ToA} estimation performance in terms of \ac{RMSE} normalized by the system's temporal resolution \(\Delta_{\tt{t}}\).
-Among the benchmarked grid-based methods, Bartlett, MUSIC, and \ac{DML} exhibit identical performance under the considered single-target scenario due to their similar derivations.
-Their accuracy stagnates at higher \ac{SNR} values due to the predefined grid resolution \(\Delta_{\tt{t}}/5\), which limits further improvement.
-Indeed, while finer grids could improve accuracy, they would result in prohibitive computational complexity and compromise fairness in comparison with the proposed methods.
-Conversely, the proposed methods, PARAMING and IFFT-\ac{C2VNN}, demonstrate superior performance, estimating effectively across both low and high \ac{SNR} levels.
+Fig.~\ref{fig:toa_performance_comparison} illustrates the \ac{ToA} estimation performance in terms of \ac{RMSE} normalized by the system's temporal resolution \(\Delta_{\tt{t}}\).
+Among the benchmarked methods, Bartlett, MUSIC, and \ac{DML} exhibit identical performance under the considered scenario.
+The performance of the grid-based methods saturates at high \ac{SNR} values due to the predefined grid resolution \(\Delta_{\tt{t}}/5\), which imposes a quantization floor, and while refining the grid would reduce this floor, it would incur substantially higher computational and memory costs and would distort fairness relative to the proposed methods.
+By contrast, the proposed methods, PARAMING and IFFT-\ac{C2VNN}, demonstrate superior performance, estimating effectively across both low and high \ac{SNR} levels.
 PARAMING achieves the closest alignment to the \ac{CRB} at high \ac{SNR}, reflecting its enhanced precision.
 IFFT-\ac{C2VNN}, trained over a broad \ac{SNR} range, exhibits strong robustness, while its \(W=2\) variant further improves accuracy by focusing on peak regions of the \ac{CSI} input.